How can we help you today?

 Business registration fees

-To open your own eCommerce store, you might need business licenses or permits, depending on your location and industry.
+To open your own e-commerce store, you might need business licenses or permits, depending on your location and industry.
 The upfront costs for these legal fees usually start at $50 and can go up to a few hundred dollars.

 Domain registration costs

 Since startup expenses can add up, it’s good to plan for these costs early.
 Some small businesses also buy extra domains to stop others from using similar names.
+If you want to learn more about this strategy, check out the article we’ve put together on domain portfolios to see why it’s worth registering more than one domain for your business.

 Website setup costs

-eCommerce platform setup costs
+E-commerce platform setup costs

-eCommerce platforms help set up an online store easily as well as manage inventory and process payments.
+E-commerce platforms help set up an online store easily, as well as manage inventory and process payments.
 Some providers have a one-time setup fee, while others require a monthly subscription, typically between $30 and $299, depending on features.

 Basic plans cover essentials like product listings and payments, while advanced options include marketing tools, analytics, and inventory management.
-Some eCommerce solutions also provide AI-powered tools and secure payment processing that help business owners save money through a streamlined setup and management.
+Some e-commerce solutions also provide AI-powered tools and secure payment processing that help business owners save money through a streamlined setup and management.

 Initial inventory costs